microsoft/rest-api-fuzz-testing/docs/how-to-onboard-a-tool.md

 | RAFT_WORK_DIRECTORY | The absolute path to the file share mounted to the container (contains the **task-config.json** file) |
 | RAFT_RUN_DIRECTORY | The absolute path to the tool folder created in Step Two that gets mounted as read-only to the container as well* |
 | RAFT_RUN_CMD | The command text provided in the `command` parameter |
+| RAFT_TASK_INDEX | Array index of the task defined in job definition JSON blob
+| RAFT_SITE_HASH | RAFT deployment hash

-*This folder TODO-Stas: When the tool is uploaded to the file share via the cli command `python raft.py service upload-utils` a unique file share is created and mounted to the container as read-only.
-This gives you an easy way to reference any scripts or executables you launch
+*When the tool is uploaded to the file share via the cli command `python raft.py service upload-utils` a unique file share is created and mounted to the container as read-only.
+The path to the tool folder running the task within the file share is set in **RAFT_RUN_DIRECTORY** environment variable.

 #### Referencing the task-config.json file